mikekamminga/brutal-honesty-handbook/book/04_radical_respect.md

 *   **Instead of:** "You're always late.
 It's so disrespectful."
 *   **Try:** "When you arrive late, the story I tell myself is that you don't respect my time.
 Can you help me understand what's happening?"

+### Connecting to Non-Violent Communication (NVC)

+Readers familiar with Non-Violent Communication (NVC) will recognize a shared spirit here.
+NVC, developed by Marshall Rosenberg, provides a powerful framework for expressing oneself based on Observations, Feelings, Needs, and Requests (OFNR).

+Radical Respect is deeply aligned with this.
+The "I feel X when Y" formulation is a direct application of NVC principles.
+While this book uses different terminology, the goal is the same: to communicate your truth in a way that minimizes blame and maximizes the chances of being heard, creating connection rather than conflict.
+If you find the tools in this book helpful, exploring NVC is a highly recommended next step.

 ### A Note on Cultural Nuance

 The idea of "directness" is not universal.
 In some cultures, particularly those with a more collectivist or hierarchical structure, the direct, unadorned truth-telling described here could be seen as disrespectful, no matter the intention.
 Radical respect, in these contexts, requires an extra layer of awareness.